yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_waf.md

 For more information on this and other directives you can use, see [SecRuleRemoveById in the ModSecurity reference](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#SecRuleRemoveById).

-## DetectionOnly for specific rules
+## Apply DetectionOnly to specific rules

-Once the RuleEngine is configured to On, all activated rules of the provided RuleSet are applied and block traffic.
-But in some situations, for instance when a RuleSet is updated, it might be desireable not to activate new/changed rules immeditialy as they might create False-Positives.
+When `SecRuleEngine` is set to `On` all activated rules of the provided rule set are applied and block traffic.
+In some situations, for example, when a rule set is updated, you might not want to activate new or changed rules immediately as they might create false positives.

-An option is to activate some of the new rules with DetectionOnly and during a defined grace period monitor these new rules, to make sure, they are not creating unwanted False-Positives.
+In this case, you can override the action of specific rules (to effectively apply `DetectionOnly` to these rules), and during a defined grace period monitor these new rules to ensure that they are not creating unwanted false positives.

-This can be done with the following directive:
+Use the following directive:

 ```
 SecRuleUpdateActionById 942101 "pass,log"
 ```

 For more information on this directive see [SecRuleUpdateActionById in the ModSecurity reference](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29#SecRuleUpdateActionById).

 ## Use OWASP ModSecurity CRS version 3.x